 As the name implies, a joint mortgage is a home loan shared by multiple borrowers (known as co-borrowers).
 This is a common practice for married and unmarried couples purchasing a house together.
 With a joint mortgage, all co-borrowers will occupy the home and be liable for the debt.

-A joint mortgage differs from a mortgage for individual borrowers because it considers all the borrowers’ financial situations, instead of just one.
-For example, the combined incomes of the borrowers means you could qualify for a mortgage with a higher balance than if you tried to qualify on your own.
-Of course, it also means your mortgage application could get dinged if your spouse or significant other has less than stellar credit or owes a lot of debt.
+A joint mortgage differs from a mortgage for individual borrowers, because it considers all of the borrowers’ financial situations together.
+The combined incomes of multiple borrowers usually means you can qualify for a mortgage with a higher balance than if you tried to apply on your own.
+Of course, it also means that your mortgage application could look less attractive if your spouse or significant other has less-than-stellar credit or owes a lot of debt.

 Who can apply for a joint mortgage?

-While most borrowers can apply for a joint mortgage, married couples are the most common borrowers of a joint mortgage.
-Couples in committed relationships also often apply for a joint mortgage.
-Because young adults often haven’t yet established a strong or long credit history, or may not have sufficient income to qualify on their own, they may opt to apply for a joint mortgage with their parents.
+While almost anyone can apply for a joint mortgage, married couples or people in committed relationships are the most common borrowers of joint mortgages.
+Young adults with weak credit history or not much income may opt to apply for a joint mortgage with their parents.
 Close friends or siblings also may choose a joint mortgage, because it could be more affordable than buying or renting alone.